connervieira/Predator/FAQ.md

     Predator is a fairly complex program, but below is a list of the general steps Predator takes when processing video, whether it be in real-time or a pre-recorded sample.

     1. Depending on the mode, Predator will either load a pre-recorded video, or connect to a camera and stream video that way.
-    2. Predator then splits the video, regardless of it's source, into individual frames at a regular interval.
+    2. Predator then splits the video, regardless of its source, into individual frames at a regular interval.
-    3. Next, Predator crops each frame down based on it's configuration in order to remove unnecessary data.
+    3. Next, Predator crops each frame down based on its configuration in order to remove unnecessary data.
     4. Next, Predator uses OpenALPR to locate all potential plates.
     5. Next, Predator uses OpenALPR to interpret the plates detected, and makes a guess as to their contents.
     6. After OpenALPR finishes, Predator forms a list of the most likely plates guesses.
     7. Predator then uses various methods of validation to filter out plates that are unlikely to be correct.
     8. Finally, Predator removes plates it believes to be invalid, and creates a list of (hopefully) correctly detected plates.
+    9. After this, Predator might save the plates to a database, send a push notification to a Gotify server, play an audio alert, any any number of other customizable actions.